Smart Contract Fundamentals Hub: EVM Execution, Solidity First Principles, and Mainnet-Ready Mental Models

 A short note explaining the state model and the main function flow

-Basic tests that show you understand expected behavior and failure behavior
+Basic tests that show expected behavior and failure behavior

 A simple explanation of one gas or storage tradeoff